Get $15 off ED treatment (if prescribed). Start now

 Benefits

 Numerous studies show that not only does the DASH diet help lower blood pressure, but it can also help lower blood sugar, triglycerides, and cholesterol levels.
-It may reduce your risk of developing colon cancer and help with other medical conditions like liver disease, heart failure, and celiac disease (Challa, 2021).
+It may reduce your risk of developing colon cancer and help with other medical conditions like liver disease, heart failure, and celiac disease.

-The PREMIER clinical trial looked at over 800 adults and found that not only did the DASH diet improve blood pressure, but when combined with exercise, it also promoted weight loss (Appel, 2003).
+A clinical trial of over 800 adults found that not only did the DASH diet improve blood pressure, but when combined with exercise, it also promoted weight loss.

 Disadvantages

 One of the basic tenets of the DASH diet is limiting your sodium intake.
-According to the FDA, more than 70% of your daily sodium intake comes from processed and prepackaged foods, not your salt shaker.
-Salt makes foods taste better, and some people who start a low sodium diet find that their food tastes blander.
-This may be one of the reasons why it can be tough to stay on the DASH diet (FDA, 2021).
+According to the FDA, more than 70% of the average American’s daily sodium intake comes from processed and prepackaged foods, not your salt shaker.
+Salt makes foods taste better, and some people who start a low sodium diet find that their food tastes bland.
+Bland food might make it hard to stick to the DASH diet.

-Another disadvantage is that there are not many “convenience” food options for the DASH diet, since we just mentioned that prepackaged foods tend to have more sodium.
-The effort required to prepare appropriate foods for this diet can be a barrier for many people.
+Another disadvantage is that there are not many “convenient” food options when following the DASH diet.
+As mentioned, prepackaged foods tend to have more sodium.
+The effort required to prepare appropriate low-sodium foods can be a barrier for many people.

-While DASH is an overall healthy diet plan, people with certain medical conditions like uncontrolled diabetes, kidney disease, heart failure, etc., may need to modify their DASH diet plan (Tyson, 2012).
+While DASH is considered a healthy diet plan, people with certain medical conditions like uncontrolled diabetes, kidney disease, heart failure, etc., may need to modify their DASH diet plan.

 What to avoid

-The main thing to avoid in the DASH diet is excess salt, specifically sodium—this involves more than just taking it easy with the salt shaker.
-Most of the sodium you eat comes from prepackaged food, as previously mentioned.
-But don’t forget about dining out.
-Around 30% of the average American’s sodium intake comes from eating at restaurants and fast-food chains.
-You will have to avoid or limit dining out on the DASH diet (Byrd, 2018).
+The main thing to avoid in the DASH diet is excess dietary sodium—this requires more than just taking it easy with the salt shaker.
+Most of the sodium you eat comes from prepackaged food, as previously mentioned, but don’t forget about dining out–around 30% of the average American’s sodium intake comes from eating out at restaurants and fast-food chains.
+You should avoid or limit dining out on the DASH diet.

 4. Ketogenic diet

-Ketogenic or “keto” diets encourage you to limit your carbohydrate intake to between 20–50 grams per day and eat more fats and proteins.
-This very low-carbohydrate and high-fat ketogenic diet is very effective for weight loss—at least in the short term (Masood, 2020).
+The ketogenic or “keto” diets encourage you to limit your carbohydrate intake to between 20–50 grams per day and eat more fats and proteins.
+This very low-carbohydrate and high-fat diet seems to be effective for weight loss—at least in the short term.

 How does it work?